expo/expo/docs/pages/versions/unversioned/guides/using-electron.md

 ### Building your project

-`@expo/electron-adapter` doesn't do anything to streamline building Expo Electron projects just yet.
+`@expo/electron-adapter` doesn't do anything to streamline the build phase of Electron projects just yet.
 But until it does here is a guide for building projects using [`electron-builder`][electron-builder].

 - Install the package with `yarn add -D electron-builder`
 - Use the builder with: `yarn electron-webpack && yarn electron-builder --dir -c.compression=store -c.mac.identity=null` (`-c.compression=store` speeds the builds up a lot, delete this for actual production builds)